eniewold/homey-marstek-connector/README.md

 ## Version History

+- 0.7.0 - Added support for a Marstek cloud driver that retrieves battery statistics using your Marstek cloud account credentials.
 - 0.6.3 - Added a property that monitors the number of seconds the last message was received from battery.
 Added icons for custom capabilities.
 - 0.6.2 - Firmware setting was stored as incorrect settings type.
 - 0.6.1 - Firmware 154 seems to communicate values with a different multipliers.
 The app now detects the firmware and corrects this.